Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Gaussian posterior of over the initial sample points}(\#fig:allinone)
 \end{figure}

 Before applying the same workflow at the field scale, the 1-D example presented here offers another valuable feature of the BO workflow.
-Looking at \@ref(fig:allinone), we can see that the maximum of the utility function is at the iteration \# 3 is in order of $10^{-6}$ .
+Looking at Figure \@ref(fig:allinone), we can see that the maximum of the utility function is at the iteration \# 3 is in order of $10^{-6}$ .
 That shows that after optimization, even the best point to be evaluated with an expensive function has very little utility.
 So we can safely stop the process, since querying points to be sampled from the expensive function has a negligible potential to improve our search in optimization.

 \newpage